opendataval/opendataval/README.md

 <!-- Pytest Coverage Comment:End -->

-**dataoob** is the first general-purpose lightweight library that provides a comprehensive list of functions to systematically evaluate the data valuations of several data valuation meta-frameworks. dataoob supports the development of new datasets (both synthetic and real-world) and explanation methods, with a strong bent towards promoting systematic, reproducible, and transparent evaluation of data values.
+**opendataval** is the first general-purpose lightweight library that provides a comprehensive list of functions to systematically evaluate the data valuations of several data valuation meta-frameworks. opendataval supports the development of new datasets (both synthetic and real-world) and explanation methods, with a strong bent towards promoting systematic, reproducible, and transparent evaluation of data values.
 TODO most of this is filler from OpenXAI, to change

-**dataoob** is an open-source initiative that comprises of a collection of curated datasets, models, and data value estimators, and provides a simple and easy-to-use API that enables researchers and practitioners to benchmark explanation methods using just a few lines of code.
+**opendataval** is an open-source initiative that comprises of a collection of curated datasets, models, and data value estimators, and provides a simple and easy-to-use API that enables researchers and practitioners to benchmark explanation methods using just a few lines of code.